cloudfoundry/bbs/README.md

 2. [ruby protobuf gem](https://github.com/ruby-protobuf/protobuf) `> 3.6.12`

-Run the following commands from the `models` directory to generate `.pb.rb` files for the bbs models:
+Run the following commands from the `models` directory to generate `.pb.rb` files for the BBS models:

 1. `gem install protobuf`
 2. `cp $(which protoc-gen-ruby){,2}`